vueuse/vueuse/packages/core/useFetch/index.md

 ```

 ### Creating a custom instance
-The `createFetch` function will return a useFetch function with whatever preconfigured options that are provided to it.
+The `createFetch` function will return a useFetch function with whatever pre-configured options that are provided to it.
-This is useful for interacting with API's thoughout an application that uses the same base URL or needs Authorization headers.
+This is useful for interacting with API's throughout an application that uses the same base URL or needs Authorization headers.
 ```ts
 const useMyFetch = createFetch({
   baseUrl: 'https://my-api.com',